Aider-AI/aider/docs/benchmarks.md

 instances of the model.

 For some exercises, some of these variable responses pass the unit tests while other variants do not.
-Whether the exercises passes is therefore a bit random, depending on which variant OpenAI returns.
+Results for exercises like this which are "on the bubble" are therefore a bit random, depending on which variant OpenAI returns.

 Given that, it would be ideal to run all 133 exercises many times for each model/edit-format combination and report an average performance.